menu icon

 Ingredients for baked oats on the counter.

-• Rolled Oats- Since it is blended, this recipe will work with both large flake and quick oats.
+• Rolled Oats- Unlike cinnamon overnight oats, since this is blended, these will work with both large flake and quick oats.
 Do not use steel cut.

 • Protein Powder- I like to include pea protein isolate or brown rice protein (which is what I have tested) to make these oats more filling.